FrancoChoque/Mars/README.md

 Start the backend server

-    yarn server
+    npm run server

 Start the app on a different console

-    yarn start
+    npm start

 ## Comments

     The app was created with create-react-app.
+I'm using json-server as a backend so two consoles are necessary in order to use the app properly, one for the react app and another one for the json-server.